TuftsVALT/ranking-correlation/README.md

 Analysis
 ---

-The R files we used to compute statistics and produce figures are in the [rfiles](rfiles) folder.
+The R files we used to compute statistics and produce figures are in the [R](R/) folder.

 Experiment
 ---